Terahertz-Band Integrated Sensing and Communications: Challenges and Opportunities: Enabling Technologies for THz-ISAC

-An IRS is a two dimensional (2D) surface composed of large number of meta-material elements, reflecting the incoming signal toward intended direction by introducing a pre-determined phase shift.
-Thus, the IRS provides improved energy- and spectral-efficiency in wireless networks.
-The usage of IRS can be especially advantageous in THz-ISAC on compensating the high path loss, improving the sensing coverage and communications performance.
+An IRS is a two-dimensional (2D) surface composed of a large number of meta-material elements, reflecting the incoming signal toward the intended direction by introducing a pre-determined phase shift.
+Thus, the IRS provides improved energy and spectral efficiency in wireless networks.
+The usage of IRS can be especially advantageous in THz-ISAC in compensating for the high path loss and improving the sensing coverage and communications performance.
 Compared to conventional ISAC, the IRS-assisted case is more challenging since it involves the joint design of transmitter beamformers and IRS phase shifts.
 For this purpose, a proximal policy optimization (PPO) approach with reinforcement learning (RL) is proposed in~\cite{thz_jrc_beamforming_IRS_Liu2022Mar}, wherein the transmitter and IRS parameters are jointly optimized for THz-ISAC, wherein the users are also designated as radar targets.
-However,~\cite{thz_jrc_beamforming_IRS_Liu2022Mar} considers only narrowband scenario without exploiting the key advantage of ultra-wide bandwidths in THz. {Moreover, compared to a single IRS, the use of double IRS improves the radar sensing (communications) signal-to-interference-plus-noise ratio (SINR) performance.
+However,~\cite{thz_jrc_beamforming_IRS_Liu2022Mar} considers only narrowband scenarios without exploiting the key advantage of ultra-wide bandwidths in THz. {Moreover, compared to a single IRS, the use of double IRS improves the radar sensing (communications) signal-to-interference-plus-noise ratio (SINR) performance.
 Fig.~\ref{figRadarCommSINR} shows the radar and minimal communication with respect to the noise power.
 It can be seen that the use of double IRS provides about $4$ dB extra gain for both radar sensing and communication SINR.}

 In fact, the IRS-assisted ISAC design is a new paradigm even for the mm-Wave band as it is envisioned for 6G wireless networks.
 Therefore, several design challenges in IRS-assisted ISAC are unexamined such as wideband processing and waveform design, clutter/multi-user interference suppression, and physical layer security.
-Beside the conventional IRS, the simultaneously transmitting and reflecting intelligent surface (STARS)-assisted ISAC provides full-space coverage and more DoF, hence, opens new research opportunities.
+Besides the conventional IRS, the simultaneously transmitting and reflecting intelligent surface assisted ISAC provides full-space coverage and more DoF, hence, opening new research opportunities.